maticnetwork/matic.js/docs/content/v3/docs/api-architecture.md

 ### Transaction option

-There are some configurable option available for all API.
-The configuration can be passed in parameter.
+There are some configurable options that are available for all API's.
+These configurations can be passed in parameters.

-Available configuration are -
+Available configurations are -

 - from?: string | number - The address transactions should be made from.
 - to?: string - The address transactions should be made to.